 Absolute Visibility Widget:

-The Absolute Visibility score in this trend graph is a calculated formula based on all Absolute Visibility scores in contrast with the Above The Fold Results that displays a clear picture of the daily change taking place.
+The Absolute Visibility score in this trend graph is a calculated formula based on all Absolute Visibility scores in contrast with the Above The Fold Results that display a clear picture of the daily change taking place.

 Search Console Performance

-When a campaign has Search Console integrated, this performance report includes Clicks, Impressions, Average CTR and Average Position for the keywords that are tracked in the campaign, along with a graph displaying keyword position and CTR for each, and a table of the top keywords including keyword difficulty score (KD), rank and number of clicks.
+When a campaign has Search Console integrated, this performance report includes Clicks, Impressions, Average CTR, and Average Position for the keywords that are tracked in the campaign, along with a graph displaying keyword position and CTR for each, and a table of the top keywords including keyword difficulty score (KD), rank and number of clicks.

 The table below the performance section includes keywords, rank, top ranking landing page URL, above the fold indicator (ATF), and the existence of SERP features, plus clicks, impressions, CTR, Search Console average position and estimated search volume per keyword, plus rank trend graph and SERP Snapshot.